HimaBinduGopalam/Devops-CICD/README.md

 # Devops-CICD
-This repo is used for the CICD pipeline creation for Jenkins
+This repo is used for the CICD pipeline creation for Jenkins creation editor